 How Many Questions Are on the Test?The learner’s permit test consists of 40 multiple choice questions.

-How Many Questions Do You Have to Get Right?To receive a passing grade on the examination you must correctly answer thirty-two out of forty questions.
+How Many Questions Do You Have to Get Right?The test is split up into two sections of twenty questions each.
+In order to receive a passing grade on the examination you must correctly answer fifteen out of twenty questions in each section.

 What Do You Need to Apply for Your Learner’s Permit?

-In order to apply for your permit, the State of Minnesota requires that you provide the following documents:
+In order to apply for your permit, the State of Georgia requires that you provide the following documents:

 - Proof of citizenship or legal presence

-- Necessary fees (a $12 for an instruction permit plus a $1.75 technology fee, as of this writing)
+- Necessary fees (a $10 testing fee, as of this writing)

 - A parent or guardian’s signature

 What Happens if you Fail the Test?When you submit your application for your permit, you have ninety days or three attempts to successfully complete the written test.
-If you fail the test within ninety days you are allowed to retake it two more times, though usually you have to wait one day between attempts and you and you will be charged $10 for the third and all subsequent retests.
+If you fail the test within ninety days you are allowed to retake it two more times, though usually you have to wait one day between attempts and you will have to pay the $10 testing fee again.
 If you fail the test three times or wait longer than ninety days to retake it, then the application will be closed and you’ll have to repeat the process from the beginning.In general, obtaining a learner’s permit is not a difficult process.
-Students who have studied the Minnesota Driver’s Handbook in its entirety rarely have any problem passing the test, and for extra assurance an excellent idea is take one or more of the free practice tests that are available online.
+Students who have studied the Georgia Driver’s Handbook in its entirety rarely have any problem passing the test, and for extra assurance an excellent idea is take one or more of the free practice tests that are available online.

 What Kinds of Questions Are on the Test?

-All of the questions that appear on the learner’s permit test are found in the Minnesota Driver’s Handbook, which is also available for free download from the Minnesota DPS website.
+All of the questions that appear on the learner’s permit test are found in the Georgia Driver’s Handbook, which is also available for free download from the Georgia DDS website.
 The answers to these questions are also found in the handbook, so reading this book cover to cover is your best bet to ensure you achieve a passing score.There are two categories of questions found on the test.
 The first essentially deals with the “rules of the road”, and covers a wide range of information to include:

 - Driving laws (liability insurance laws, alcohol-related laws, pedestrian laws, implied-consent laws)